We asked sitters with amazing safety records how they do it. These are their best tips.

 - Look for tears, damage, or weak points before heading out on a walk.

-- Just in case, bring a backup lease to use instead.
+- Just in case, bring a backup leash to use instead.

 Preventing dog disputes

-A positive introduction between dos can help keep the peace.
+A positive introduction between dogs can help keep the peace.

 Introduce dogs on neutral territory